---tag ~tagAthen you run a subset of your whole test suite hence you need a separate API token.
+--tag ~tagA, then you run a subset of the test suite, so you need a separate API token.

-- If you use Regular Mode or Queue Mode then you need a separate API token for each mode.
+- If you want to use Regular Mode and Queue Mode at the same time, then you need a separate API token for each mode.

 When you run the same test suite for the different environments then you need multiple API tokens.